-In March of 2002, MCAS Cherry Point, the U.S. Environmental Protection Agency, and the NCDENR acknowledged the RAB members for their outstanding service and commitment to the community by presenting each member with a Certificate of Recognition.
+In March of 2002, MCAS Cherry Point, the U.S. Environmental Protection Agency, and the North Carolina Department of Environment and Natural Resources (NCDENR) acknowledged the RAB members for their outstanding service and commitment to the community by presenting each member with a Certificate of Recognition.

-Environmental Restoration Agreements, Cleanup Plans, and Schedules
+Environmental Restoration Agreements, Cleanup Plans, and